 Nothing says being a digital nomad has to be permanent.
 With a little extra money, you can return to the “real world” of work, a home, and stability any time you feel the need to get off the road.

-It can be a great way to escape the chaos of 2020
+It can be a great way to escape the current chaos

-Few people will argue that 2020 has been one of the most depressing years in recent history.
-COVID-19 has had most of us in lockdown for much of the year, isolated from friends and large social gatherings.
+Over the past year, COVID-19 has had most of us in lockdown, isolated from friends and large social gatherings.
 Since you’re already forced to work from home for the foreseeable future, why not take home on the road?
 This way, you can have an adventure while still getting your work done.
 And just because you’re traveling doesn’t mean you can’t social distance and keep yourself safe from contracting the virus.

 Not having a permanent address has its complications